Search and Replace Tool (SRT)

 '*=* *(key1)'

-appends the database field <key1>. if <key1> does not exists append nothing
+appends the database field <key1>.
+If <key1> does not exist, append a single space.

 '*=* *(key1#no info)'

-appends the database field <key1> if <key1> does not exists append 'no info'
+appends the database field <key1>.
+If <key1> does not exist, then append 'no info'.

 '*=*(key2\: =)'